Randy Spears: Personal life

 He was best friends with Jon Dough, with whom he entered the business at around the same time.
 Spears expressed that Dough was "like a brother" to him.
 Following Dough's suicide in 2006, Spears and Dough's widow set up a memorial fund on MySpace to help pay for the funeral costs.

 In a 2015 interview, Spears said that he had severe drug problems during his time in the adult business and that a vicious circle kept him in the business all those years: "I had to go to work, to do the porn, so that I could buy the drugs, to bury the pain of doing the porn.
 So I’d go to work, and do the porn, so I could buy the drugs, to bury the pain.
 And around and around it went."
 Spears also claimed that the business changed his view of women, perceiving them as sexual objects, adding "I lost the ability to have a loving and caring relationship.
 I thought I was still able.
 I was fooled."

+He is of Irish, English, Scottish, and Welsh backgrounds.